Friday, May 14, 2010

 ~

 Post Script: I would like to thank that kind family on Kirkland Avenue who left me a Christmas Day tip.
-And to that bastard on Castleman Drive who called my boss every time your paper was a few minutes late, I still recall your silhouette by your bay window as you waited impatiently for your paper - and wish you could now read my extended finger.
+And as for the gentleman on Castleman Drive who called my boss every time his paper was a few minutes late, I still recall his silhouette by the bay window as he waited impatiently for his paper - and wish he could now read my extended finger.

 4 comments: